mvolkmann/mvolkmann.github.com/programming/sed-article.md

 This is done with one or more strings and files, but typically only one is used.

-String scripts are provided using the `-e` option.
+Multiple string scripts are provided using the `-e` option.
 File scripts are provided using the `-f` option.
 Any number of each can be specified.
 Each of these options appends sed commands to the list of commands to be evaluated